rimas-kudelis/Payum/docs/symfony/configure-payment-in-backend.md

 #### Backend

-The following code is a basic example for configuring a [Paypal Express Checkout](https://github.com/Payum/Payum/blob/master/docs/paypal/express-checkout/get-it-started.md) gateway.
+The following code is a basic example for configuring a [PayPal Express Checkout](https://github.com/Payum/Payum/blob/master/docs/paypal/express-checkout/getting-started.md) gateway.

 We first need to create a FormType with three fields:
   1. `factoryName`, the name of a factory, in our case it will always be `paypal_express_checkout`